 "Noom helps you understand the difference between physical and emotional hunger and become more aware of how you eat, why you eat the foods you do, and when you’ve actually eaten enough to be satisfied."

-What can you eat each day on the Noom diet plan?
+Noom food list: What foods can you eat on the Noom diet plan?

 Hate cutting out certain food groups?
-You're in luck.
+You're in luck because this isn't a regime where you have to limit your intake like the popular 5:2 diet and 16:8 diet or opt for meal replacements (though if you're into that we'd suggest trying the Cambridge diet weight loss plan) - Noom is all about balancing what you eat.
 "Noom isn’t about restrictive dieting," says Honey.
+Kind of like with the DASH diet, which focuses on healthy eating but the Mediterranean diet way, this is all about a lifestyle change.
 "The programme teaches you that a little of what you like is OK, with less emphasis on the amount of food eaten.
 Instead, it addresses more than just food, it looks at your psychological processes, so that way you can start to change your underlying behaviours and habits which are related to your diet."

 As it's based on an app, it's really easy to follow.
 "The programme asks users to track all of their meals.
 You stick to a daily calorie intake that is determined by background information and goals which are developed when signing up to the programme," says Honey.
 "No food is “good”, “bad” or “off-limits.”
 Instead, users keep track of their food within green, yellow and red categories."